SCANN: Synthesis of Compact and Accurate Neural Networks: Methodology

 \subsection{Training Schemes}

-In practice, depending on how the initial network architecture $A_{init}$ and basic operations in Step (a) of Algorithm \ref{alg:1} are chosen, we adopt three training schemes in our experiments, as explained next.
+In practice, depending on how the initial network architecture $A_{init}$ and basic operations in Step (a) of Algorithm \ref{alg:scann} are chosen, we adopt three training schemes in our experiments, as explained next.
+These training schemes enable us to synthesize different architectures with various structures, and yield compact and accurate models for each dataset.